davidcalikes/Marvelous-Matching/docs/README.md

     <img src="./readme_images/contrast_error.png">

-    I used the wcag tool extensively throughout the site and made changes accordingly.
+    I used the WCAG tool extensively throughout the site and made changes accordingly.

-The site now achieves a 100% accesibility rating when tested through lighthouse.
+The site now achieves a 100% accessibility rating when tested through lighthouse and the WGAC contrast checker returns no errors.

 <br>